strblr/pegase/doc/docs/basic-concepts/Failures-and-warnings.md

 - **Semantic failures**

 These are emitted by calling the `$fail` hook from a semantic action.
 They're useful when dealing with errors that can *not* be expressed as missing terminals, like undeclared identifiers, type errors, `break` statements outside of loops, etc. Such errors will also override any failure emitted from *inside* the peg expression the action is wrapped around.
+They don't terminate the parser directly either and can thus act as backtracking instructions.

 ```js
 const g = peg`[a-z]+ ${() => {